About the climate outlooks

 We welcome feedback about the climate outlook service.

-- Climate outlooks are given as a probability (or chance) of exceeding a specified threshold.
-In the case of the Bureau’s rainfall outlook, it is provided as the chance of rainfall being above median, expressed as a percentage.
+- Climate outlooks are given as a probability (or chance) of exceeding a specific threshold.
+For the Bureau’s rainfall outlook, it is provided as the chance of rainfall being above median, expressed as a percentage.

-- For many people interested in specific rainfall amounts (e.g. 200 mm for the season), or who make decisions at specific probabilities (e.g. if there is a 75% chance it will be drier than normal), the Bureau uses a statistical technique to transform output from the climate outlook model into rainfall scenarios that can be viewed in two different ways:
+- For those interested in specific rainfall amounts (e.g. 200 mm for the season), or who make decisions at specific probabilities (e.g. if there is a 75% chance it will be drier than average), the Bureau uses the spread of possible rainfall amounts from the climate outlook model to transform output into rainfall scenarios that can be viewed in two different ways:

-- For the chance of at least and outlook scenario maps, a statistical technique is used to transfer the chances for the larger region to a smaller 25 km by 25 km region (the Bureau's rainfall data set is used, which has a 25 km by 25 km resolution).
-This is the resolution of the outlook scenario and chance of at least maps (including the chance of at least information shown in the graphs in the location pop-up boxes) – see example pop-up box right.
+- For the 'chance of at least' and 'outlook scenario' maps, a statistical technique is used to interpolate to a smaller 5 km by 5 km region.
+This is the resolution of the outlook scenario and chance of at least maps (including the chance of at least information shown in the graphs in the location pop-up boxes)—see example pop-up box right.

 Outlook scenario maps

-- Outlook scenario maps convert the climate outlook into the rainfall amounts which have a 75%, 50% or 25% chance of occurring.
-To illustrate, the map on the right shows the rainfall outlook from 1 July to 30 September 2008.
+- Outlook scenario maps present the climate outlook information as rainfall amounts which have a 75%, 50% or 25% chance of occurring.
+To illustrate, the map on the right shows the rainfall outlook from 1 September to 30 November 2019.
 The colours on the map show the amount of rainfall (mm) that has a 75% chance of occurring during this period.
-The location highlighted with the black circle in western Victoria, has a 75% chance of receiving at least 100 mm and possibly up to 200 mm of rain.
+The location highlighted with the black circle in northwest Victoria, has a 75% chance of receiving at least 25 mm and possibly up to 50 mm of rain.

 Chance of at least maps

-- Chance of at least maps present the seasonal rainfall outlook in a different way.
-You can choose from 12 different rainfall amounts (in mm) for the coming season.
-The map displays the chance of receiving that amount.
-To illustrate, the map to the right shows the chance of receiving a total rainfall amount of at least 150 mm between July and September 2008.
-The colours on the map show the percentage chance of 150 mm of rain occurring.
-The location highlighted with the black circle in western Victoria has a 65 to 75% chance of 150 mm of rain occurring during the period.
+- Chance of at least maps also show the seasonal rainfall outlook, by displaying the chance of receiving a specified rainfall amount.
+You can choose from 15 different rainfall amounts (in mm) for the different time periods.
+To illustrate, the map to the right shows the chance of receiving a total rainfall amount of at least 50 mm during 1 September to 30 November 2019.
+The colours on the map show the percentage chance of 50 mm of rain occurring.
+The location highlighted with the black circle in northwest Victoria has a 50 to 75% chance of receiving 50 mm of rain during the period.

 Rainfall and temperature medians

-- Median is a measure of what is considered typical rainfall or temperature for a specific location - similar to the mean or average.
-Due to the high variability of rainfall, and the fact that in some locations, one very wet year can substantially change the overall average, using the median (the middle number when you rank past rainfall or temperature from lowest to highest) is the best representation of typical rainfall.
+- Median is a measure of what is considered typical rainfall or temperature for a specific location - similar to the mean.
+Due to the high variability of rainfall, and that in some locations, one very wet year can substantially change the overall average, using the median (the middle number when you rank past rainfall or temperature from lowest to highest) is the best representation of typical rainfall.

 - Median maps for the 1990 to 2012 period for all months and seasons are available from the climate outlook Map archive and Median maps.
-The median maps on the climate outlooks website will sometimes differ from other median maps on the Bureau's website.
-This is because the dynamical model forecasts use a period of 1990 to 2012 to calculate medians (as explained above), while the median maps located on other parts of the Bureau's website use the full Bureau climate record (which extends for more than 100 years).
+The median maps on the climate outlooks website will differ slightly from other median maps on the Bureau's website.
+This is because the dynamical model forecasts use a period of 1990 to 2012 to calculate medians, while other median maps typically use the full Bureau climate record (which extends for more than 100 years).

 The atmosphere and land model components of ACCESS–S operate at an approximate resolution of 60 km in the Australian region.
-At this resolution, the model is able to represent the markedly different climates of the Great Dividing Range and the eastern seaboard in Australia's east.
-Coarser resolution models, like the Bureau's previous dynamical model (POAMA – Predictive Ocean Atmosphere Model for Australia), aren't able to capture these differences as well.
+At this resolution, the model can represent the markedly different climates of the Great Dividing Range and the eastern seaboard in Australia's east.

 The ocean model component of ACCESS–S operates at an approximate resolution of 25 km in the Australian region.
 At this resolution, the model can resolve small-scale currents and eddies.